 Hence the taxable event often occurs when one exercises the NQSO.
 Nevertheless, there is an exception that could defer the taxable event after the NQSO exercise date.

-If the stock acquired upon exercise of the NQSO is subject to a substantial risk of forfeiture and an election is not made for that stock, then the taxable event occurs when the considerable risk of forfeiture ceases.
+If the stock acquired upon exercise of the NQSO is subject to a substantial risk of forfeiture and an election is not made for that stock, then the taxable event occurs when the considerable risk of forfeiture cases.

 Suppose the taxable event occurs when the stock received from the exercise of the NQSO vests.
 Then the employer can seek an ordinary compensation deduction.

-This amount equal to the ordinary income recognized by the employee.
+This amount is equal to the ordinary income recognized by the employee.
 The employer must withhold the applicable federal, state, and local income taxes, and pay the employer’s share of employment taxes, on the compensation at that time.

 You may exercise Stock options by paying cash or exchanging shares that you already own.
 Working with a stockbroker on a same-day sale, or executing a sell-to-cover transaction is also acceptable.